thombashi/pytablewriter/docs/pages/examples/table_format/text/space_aligned.rst

 Space Aligned
 ----------------------------
 |SpaceAlignedTableWriter| class can write a table
-that aligned column with multiple spaces, to the |stream| from a matrix of data.
+that aligned column with multiple spaces, to the |stream| from a data matrix.

 :Sample Code:
     .. code-block:: python
-        :caption: Write a space aligned table
+        :caption: Write a space-aligned table

         import pytablewriter